Aidan-Walsh/PRC-163/README.md

 # PRC-163 simulator
 This tool helps you practice your programming skills on the PRC-163.
 It gives you an objective, and lets you test yourself to see if you programmed it correctly.
 You can also restart/refresh to give yourself a new objective.
 If you encounter any bugs or have any recommendations for updates, feel free to email aidanwalsh123@yahoo.com.
-Below is a guide on how to get started with video assistance.
+Below is a guide on how to get started with video assistance, for both Mac and Windows users.

 # How to Get Started on Mac (takes no more than 5 minutes)
 1. First, download the application Zip.
 Double click in your downloads folder to unzip it to create the application.